-- a) Date, time and place of the experiment. - b) The wind, weather, tidal and sea conditions. - c) The vessel's heading and mooring conditions.
+- Date, time and place of the experiment. a) - b) The wind, weather, tidal and sea conditions. - c) The vessel's heading and mooring conditions.

-- d) The names and designations of those carrying out the experiment and the total number of persons on board. - e) The particulars of the vessel in accordance with Clause A8.8.3. - f) The particulars of the experiment in accordance with Clause A8.8.4.
+- Table and the commence of the control of the contro - d) The names and designations of those carrying out the experiment and the total number of persons on board. - e) The particulars of the vessel in accordance with Clause A8.8.3. - f) The particulars of the experiment in accordance with Clause A8.8.4.